 Notes on the Geography of The Netherlands: Delft: Porcelain

 Koninklijke Porceleyne Fles (literally, the Royal Porcelain Jar) was established in 1653 as a maker of imitation Chinese porcelain.
-The real stuff was first imported by the VOC in 1600.
+The real stuff had been first imported by the VOC in 1600.
 By the 19th century, the imitation product was collapsing in the face of competition from England and China.
 For a time, after other companies had gone out of business, this one survived by making bricks.
 In 1876, it was revived by its owner, Joost Thooft, who introduced superior clays.
 Design was largely entrusted to Leon Senf, whose work appears in the company's extraordinary Rotterdamsweg office courtyard.
 The work in it won the Grand Prix at the 1900 World's Fair in Paris.

 A handsome typeface.